cteerara/Fenics-Src-Install/README.md

 python3 your_fenics_code.py
 ```

+# General guide for installing on other clusters
 ## Libraries needed to be installed
 The following is a list of libraries required by FEniCS.
 The version combinations are what worked for me.
 The following is the order in which I installed the libraries.
 1. Compilers and mpi implementation